ernestofreyreg/react-setstate-connect/README.md

 ### Pro tips
 - Keep the state management code and the wrapped component close together.
 - By default all actions in the form **(props) => dispatch(type, props)** return promises, so, is a good thing to make all async actions return promises as well.
 - Your wrapped component should never need to use setState directly, if you find yourself adding this.setState then go to the actions creator and reducer and add it there.
 - Composition is possible by using the connect wrapper more that once.
-Each layer will add its own Connected component with holds the state and pass it down as properties.
+Each layer will add its own Connected component which  holds the state and pass it down as properties.
 This properties will become the initial state (along with the passed initialState param in the connect function) of the next wrapped component.
 - Lift up/down state.
 - Create parametrized state handling functions, those are easier to tests and reuse